Groups and Inverse Semigroups in Lambda Calculus

-We focus on the study of a monoid whose elements we call \emph{permutation trees}, which can be put into correspondence with a monoid of Böhm-like trees.
-We show that this is an inverse monoid, characterise its idempotents and the associated order, and prove that it is in fact $F$-inverse, a technical concept that will be appropriately explained.
-The analysis of this monoid has two important consequences: $\HP$ modulo Böhm tree equality and $\FHP$ modulo $=_\beta$ form inverse monoids; these sets remain so when considered modulo any theory extending Böhm and $=_\beta$, respectively.
+We introduce a new monoid whose elements we call \emph{permutation trees}, which can be put into correspondence with a monoid of Böhm-like trees.
+We show that the permutation trees form an inverse monoid, we characterise its idempotents and the associated order, and we prove that it is in fact $F$-inverse, a technical concept that will be appropriately explained.
+The analysis of this monoid has two important consequences: $\HP$ modulo Böhm tree equality and $\FHP$ modulo $=_\beta$ form inverse monoids; these sets remain so when considered modulo any theory extending Böhm tree equality and $=_\beta$, respectively.
 A noteworthy aspect is that the natural order on these inverse monoids coincides with the preorder induced by infinite $\eta$-expansion (on Böhm-like trees) and finite $\eta$-expansion (on $\lambda$-terms).
 Quotienting an inverse monoid by a suitable congruence $\sigma$, called minimum group congruence, yields a group in which all idempotents lie in the equivalence class of the identity.
 In this group, the generalised inverses become actual inverses in the usual group-theoretic sense.
-This naturally raises the question of what such a congruence corresponds to in the cases of $\HP$ modulo Böhm and $\FHP$ modulo $=_{\beta}$.
-Now, the minimum group congruence is related to the natural order, and in Böhm and $=_{\beta}$ the natural order corresponds to infinite and finite $\eta$-expansion, respectively.
-Therefore we obtain the key result that quotienting $\HP$ by Böhm and then by $\sigma$ gives precisely $\HP$ modulo $\th H^{*}$; similarly, quotienting $\FHP$ by $=_\beta$ and then by $\sigma$ gives precisely $\FHP$ modulo $=_{\beta \eta}$.
+This naturally raises the question of what such a congruence corresponds to in the cases of $\HP$ modulo Böhm tree equality and $\FHP$ modulo $=_{\beta}$.
+The minimum group congruence is related to the natural order that corresponds to infinite $\eta$-expansion in the theory of Böhm trees and to finite $\eta$-expansion in $=_{\beta}$.
+Therefore, we obtain the key result that quotienting $\HP$ by Böhm theory and then by $\sigma$ gives precisely $\HP$ modulo $\th H^{*}$; similarly, quotienting $\FHP$ by $=_\beta$ and then by $\sigma$ gives precisely $\FHP$ modulo $=_{\beta \eta}$.
 This provides a new perspective on invertible $\lambda$-terms modulo these \lam-theories.